Vitek-Lab/MSstats/benchmark/README.md

 # Benchmarking Setup Documentation

-## 1. benchmark.R
+## 1. benchmark_{Name_of_Dataset}.R

-This R script contains the benchmarking logic for the MSstats-based proteomics data analysis.
+These R scripts contain the benchmarking logic for the MSstats-based proteomics data analysis.
-It executes specific workflows to analyze proteomics datasets, compute metrics (e.g., False Discovery Rate (FDR)), and ensure the validity of the MSstats library's updates.
-The script reads input data, processes it, and outputs benchmarking metrics.
+They execute specific workflows to analyze proteomics datasets, compute metrics (e.g., False Discovery Rate (FDR)), and ensure the validity of the MSstats library's updates.
+The scripts read input data, process it, and output benchmarking metrics.

 ## 2. config.slurm